skyInGitHub/The-Audio-Auditor/README.md

-# The Audio Auditor
+# The Audio Auditor: Participant-Level Membership Inference in Internet of Things Voice Services

-paper link: [The Audio Auditor: Participant-Level Membership Inference in Internet of Things Voice Services](https://arxiv.org/abs/1905.07082)
+The paper is accepted by PPML workshop 2019: [The Audio Auditor: Participant-Level Membership Inference in Internet of Things Voice Services](https://arxiv.org/abs/1905.07082)

 _ _ _